jvillcavillegas/Community-Editor-Open-Science-Lab/CODE_OF_CONDUCT.md

 * Focusing on what is best not just for us as individuals, but for the overall community
 * Work with transparency
+* Respect ethnic differences, language, culture of those who are part of the community

 Examples of unacceptable behavior include: